ampproject/amphtml/ads/ix.md

             "timeoutMillis": 1000'
   }
 ```
 - `<amp-ad>`: Required.
-Index Exchange `<amp-ad>` tags require the `width`, `height`, and `type="doubleclick"` parameters.
-Note that Index Exchange leverages AMP through Google Ad Manager (GAM, formerly Doubleclick for Publishers).
+IX `<amp-ad>` tags require the `width`, `height`, and `type="doubleclick"` parameters.
+**Note**: IX leverages AMP through Google Ad Manager (GAM, formerly DoubleClick for Publishers).
 - `data-slot`: Required.
 Data attributes to serve ads.
 - `rtc-config`: JSON configuration data which handles the communication with AMP RTC.
    - `vendors` : Required object.
 The key is `IndexExchange` and the value is the `SITE_ID`.</br>
-**Note:** Refer to the materials provided by your account team for your specific **SITE_ID** details.
-We recommend one **SITE_ID** per domain, per unique slot and size.
+**Note:** Refer to the materials provided by your account team for your specific SITE_ID details.
+We recommend one SITE_ID per domain, per unique slot and size.
 To use more than one SITE_ID, contact your IX Representative.
    - `timeoutMillis`: Optional integer.
 Defines the timeout in milliseconds for each individual RTC callout.
 The configured timeout must be greater than 0 and less than 1000ms.
 If omitted, the timeout value defaults to 1000ms.

 Additional parameters including JSON are passed through in the resulting call to DFP.
-For details refer to the [Doubleclick documentation](https://github.com/ampproject/amphtml/blob/master/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md).
+For details refer to the [Google Ad Manager documentation](https://github.com/ampproject/amphtml/blob/master/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md).

 To learn about the required Google Ad Manager (GAM) configuration, refer to [Index Exchange Knowledge Base](https://kb.indexexchange.com/Mobile/AMP_Integration.htm).